 The 5 Elements of Quality Assurance & Performance Improvement

-Effective Quality Assurance & Performance Improvement (QAPI) programs are essential to improving the quality of life and quality of care delivered in nursing homes.
+Effective Quality Assurance & Performance Improvement (QAPI) programs are essential to improving the quality of life and quality of care delivered in senior living communities.
 These programs merge two complementary quality approaches together.

 The first approach, quality assurance, is the process of meeting standards and assuring that care reaches an acceptable level.
 The second, performance improvement, is the pro-active, continuous study of processes with the intent to prevent or decrease the likelihood of problems.
 Together, these two approaches are critical for improving care for individuals while improving health for populations.